GSBhub/w2wbot/README.md

 The bot is configured to immediately report your next team game, unless the current date is past the last posted date on your team's schedule page.
 If you pass in `--skip-first-week`, it'll start doing that after 7 days have passed from initial start.
 It will check daily for a new schedule posting and update if that is the next one.
 Might have to tweak this to be slightly smarter if Wall2Wall ever updates the entire schedule earlier.

-In addition, if anyone posts a message in the chat with the tokens "time", "?" and one of "Sunday" or "Tomorrow", the bot will also query that.
+In addition, if anyone posts a message in the chat with the tokens "time", "?" and one of "Sunday" or "Tomorrow", the bot will manually do its query for game time.